What content strategy and technology will leading brands use in 2024?

 Arnold Schwarzenegger, the famous bodybuilder and actor, took his talents, his name and his muscles to the sports supplement industry with a line of signature products that everyone could use, giving them a chance to take the same muscle-exploding nutrition as him.

-Why it worked: This brand extension had a leg up on other extensions, because it not only played on Arnold’s celebrity status, but it also made use of his expertise.
-Being a champion bodybuilder, it was easy for Arnold to extend to the supplement industry, creating a product that people could identify by his name and image.
+Why it worked: This brand extension had a leg up on other extensions because it not only played on Arnold’s celebrity status but also aligned with his core brand as a champion bodybuilder.
+It made use of his expertise, making it easy for Arnold to extend to the supplement industry, creating a product that people could identify by his name and image.

 2. Harley Davidson T-Shirts